Guilbeault, Poilievre point fingers over Senate pressure to pass farm fuel bill

 - Top headlines on Canadian politics, all in one place

-The bill has been before Parliament since 2022, clearing the House in March 2023 with the backing of the Bloc Quebecois and NDP.
+The bill has been before Parliament since 2022, clearing the House in March 2023 with broad opposition party support.
 It still needs to clear third reading before becoming law, a step that’s been delayed until at least the Senate’s next sitting date on Nov.
-21 when senators are set to resume debate on the bill.
+21 when senators are set to resume debate on the bill before a final vote.

 As it nears passage in the Senate, Bill C-234 is drumming up controversy amid heightened attention on the Liberals' climate plans, given Prime Minister Justin Trudeau's recent changes to the carbon pricing plan, including a pause on the pollution price of home heating oil.

-On Monday, Poilievre speculated that Guilbeault will resign if Bill C-234 passes in the Senate and accused the environment minister of “frantically calling senators, begging them to block this bill.”
+On Monday, Poilievre speculated that Guilbeault could resign if Bill C-234 passes in the Senate and accused the environment minister of “frantically calling senators, begging them to block this bill.”

 “So what's going to happen?
 Well, the pressure is on, and today I announce that the common-sense Conservatives are launching a full-on campaign to push for Liberal senators to allow the passage of C-234 to take the carbon tax off farmers and food,” Poilievre said.